Aditya-rao-1/foodorder_MERN_STACK/README.md

 - Sign up or log in as a user
 - Browse the menu and add items to your cart
 - Place an order and track its status
-- (Optional) Log in as admin to manage orders and menu items

 ---